Bukidnon is a province in Region 10 or Northern Mindanao Region, Philippines.

 Economy of Bukidnon Province

 Bukidnon is considered the food basket of Mindanao because of the variety of its agricultural products namely: rice, corn, pineapple, cassava, coffee, sugarcane, poultry and livestock.
-There are also factories that process these products like rice and corn mills and sugar central.
+There are also factories that process these products like rice mills, corn mills and sugar mills.
+In Malaybalay City, a bamboo processing facility was recently inaugurated.

 RELATED: Profile of Bohol Province